-This one day guide is designed to start from the West Entrance.
+This one day in Yellowstone guide is designed to start from the West Entrance.
 It can be modified to start at any entrance.
 This is designed to hit the highlights of Yellowstone.
 Do keep in mind that this is a really full day.
 This route is called the Yellowstone Grand Loop.
 It is 142 miles of road.
 The maximum speed limit is 45 miles per hour.
 Please keep to the speed limit.
 Every year animals such as bears, moose, and elk are hit and killed by cars.
 Speed kills.

 - Grand Prismatic Spring